-- 9. The City will fund 50% of the cost, and the neighborhood will fund 50% of the cost necessary for construction of any active traffic calming measures. the preferred devices and the execution of the agreement.
+- 9. The City will fund 50% of the cost, and the neighborhood will fund 50% of the cost necessary for construction of any active traffic calming measures.
 Funding available for active traffic calming measures will be dependent on the City's budget for the current fiscal year.
-In cases where the neighborhood would like to pay 100% of the cost of the installation of the active traffic calming devices measures and they meet the criteria set forth in this policy, the City may grant them permission to proceed with the installation of the traffic calming devices.
+In cases where the neighborhood would like to pay 100% of the cost of the installation of the active traffic calming measures and they meet the criteria set forth in this policy, the City may grant them permission to proceed with the installation of the traffic calming devices.
 City staff will act as program manager in these cases. - 10.
 The neighborhood's portion of the cost of the installation of active traffic calming measures will be paid by a Special Assessment on the property tax bill for each property in the affected area, with each property paying an equal share of the total.
 The Special Assessment will be applied over a two year period, beginning the year after the devices are approved for installation by the Mayor and City Council. - 11.
 Passive measures and/or any needed modifications or temporary measures may be implemented and studies for effectiveness before active measures are installed. - 12.
-Upon City Council approval and the allocation of funds in the City budget, and payment of 50% of the anticipated cost by the neighborhood, the traffic calming project will be implemented at the direction of the Public Works Department. - 13.
+Upon City Council approval and the allocation of funds in the City budget, the traffic calming project will be implemented at the direction of the Public Works Department. - 13.
 Each property in the affected area will be assessed a \$25 fee per year on their property tax bill for maintenance of the Traffic Calming Devices, beginning the year after the devices are installed. - 14.
 Within 6 months of project installation, Public Works staff will conduct follow-up studies to measure project effectiveness - 15.
 In the case of resurfacing, most existing traffic calming devices will need to be removed in order for resurfacing to take place.
 However, existing traffic calming devices will be considered as grandfathered and will be replaced with following completion of the resurfacing project.
 No additional neighborhood funding or petitions will be required.
 However, neighborhoods need to be aware that the presence of active traffic calming measures may affect the ability of the City in obtaining Local Assistance Road Paving (LARP) funds from the State of Georgia, Department of Transportation for their street(s) which may delay the resurfacing until local funds are available in the budget.